By Robert Canning

 Sound impacts at Arroyo Park are predicted – using the unfounded Leq, or average standard – to be within .5 dBA of compliance and the measurements have been made with good Type 1 instruments.
 Now this is what Wikipedia says about accuracy: “For compliance purposes, readings with an ANSI Type 2 sound level meter and dosimeter are considered to have an accuracy of ±2 dBA, while a Type 1 instrument has an accuracy of ±1 dBA.” (https://en.wikipedia.org/wiki/Sound_level_meter) In confusing precision for accuracy, the city is proposing action by the Rec and Park Commission based on readings not even within the accuracy of the measurements.

 And if all this is not enough, staff continue to have problems with simple math.
 The numbers below the chart on survey page 5/11 do not match the narrative report on page five of the staff report.
 The commission should ask staff to “show their work.”

 Last year, the staff made statements that sounded fishy.
 I stated that staff needed commission input and to rethink their proposals for the sound ordinance to justify questionable decisions of a few years ago.
 This year they are appropriately coming before the Recreation and Park Commission with information.
 But the information appears flawed, and the staff’s report of their own survey makes no sense based on the numbers provided in the report.

 These sorts of shenanigans and poor work on the part of staff have come up more frequently in the last few years.
 It’s time for the city council to demand better results from staff.
 Unfortunately, the city manager’s comment that “I think more work needs to be done on this item…” is still true.

-Robert Canning is a retired psychologist with CDCR and a member of the Vanguard Board.
+Robert Canning is a Davis resident, a retired psychologist at CDCR and former Vanguard Board member.